-This year, Lovebox have partnered up with several huge stage partners to bring the best experience possible including Noisey, Jackmaster, Corona SunSets, Kopparberg Outsider and Shy FX, with Mike Skinner (The Streets) and arts collective Murkage hosting a massive under the radar party.
+Lovebox partnered up with several huge stage partners to bring the best experience possible including Noisey, Jackmaster, Corona SunSets, Kopparberg Outsider and Shy FX, with Mike Skinner (The Streets) and arts collective Murkage hosting a massive under the radar party.

-Or, rock up to The Chapel of Love(box) and take part in the coolest wedding party you will ever see.
-Get (fake) married to your best friend/s, dance down the aisle and groove to the best of cheesy disco with some crazy aunties to boot.
-Don’t forget to pop in the chapel’s confession booth, where you can divulge some of the naughtiest and raunchy romance stories, prizes will be awarded for the best of them.
+The Chapel of Love(box) created the coolest wedding party you will ever see, allowing festival-goers to (fake) marry their best friend/s, dance down the aisle and groove to the best of cheesy disco with some crazy aunties to boot.
+There was also a confession booth, which divulged some of the naughtiest and raunchy romance stories, and prizes were awarded for the best of them.

-The Sweet Spot will also be around to accommodate for all your musical needs with some of London’s finest MC’s, spoken word artists and underground musicians with plenty of global DJ’s.
+The Sweet Spot also accommodated everyone's musical needs with some of London’s finest MC’s, spoken word artists and underground musicians alongside plenty of global DJ’s.

-Looking for something a bit more exciting, however?
-How about disco themed Aztec golf?!
-Love Specs Aztec-Disco Golf Challenge is coming an amazing game for charity.
-For just £1 and a good putt, you could be in for a chance to win Junkyard Gold Club tickets, visors, T-Shirts, UK festival tickets and more!
+And anyone still in search of excitement found it at Love Specs Aztec-Disco Golf Challenge; an amazing game for charity.
+For just £1 and a good putt, festival-goers were entered into a competition to win Junkyard Gold Club tickets, visors, T-Shirts, UK festival tickets and more!

-And when you’re ready to shop, make sure to hit up the Beauty Parlours and Vintage Markets for plenty of amazing treats to take home.
+Shoppers were also delighted with the Beauty Parlours and Vintage Markets selling plenty of amazing treats to take home.

 Keep up-to-date with Lovebox Festival news